-- Sexual Assault Intercourse is any vaginal and/or anal penetration however slight by any body part (e.g., penis, tongue, or finger) or object, and/or oral copulation (mouth to genital contact), by any person upon another without effective consent.
-Sexual Assault Intercourse also includes an individual causing someone else to penetrate him/her/them vaginally, anally, or orally without effective consent. - Sexual Assault Contact is any contact of a sexual nature however slight with the breasts, buttocks, groin, genitals, mouth, or other body part of another, by any person upon another without effective consent.
-Sexual Assault Contact also includes an individual causing someone else to touch him/her/them with, or on, any of these body parts without effective consent. - Sexual Harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when:
+- Sexual Assault Intercourse is any vaginal and/or anal penetration however slight - by any body part (e.g., penis, tongue, or finger) or object, and/or oral copulation (mouth to genital contact), by any person upon another without effective consent.
+Sexual Assault - Intercourse also includes an individual causing someone else to penetrate him/her/them vaginally, anally, or orally without effective consent. - Sexual Assault Contact is any contact of a sexual nature however slight with the breasts, buttocks, groin, genitals, mouth, or other body part of another, by any person upon another without effective consent.
+This offense also includes contact of a sexual nature involving an individual causing someone else to touch him/her/them with, or on, any of these body parts without effective consent. - Sexual Harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when: